2023 TSA Computer Based Test Study Guide & Practice Questions

 - 3 Months – $99

 Each of these options gives you access to all of the prep materials mentioned above, just for a different time frame.
-While utilizing any of the PrepPacks is an excellent idea, previous users recommend getting the three-month package.

-There are also some free practice examination that you can take advantage of in addition to the PrepPacks.
+There are also some free practice examinations that you can take advantage of in addition to the PrepPacks.
 These tests are shorter than what you get on the actual PrepPack, but they give you a chance to see what you’re buying before you invest in all the Job Test Prep study materials.